dfarrell07/wcbench/README.md

 Average responses/second: 29486.95
 ```

-Since the WCBench Vagrant box is headless, you'll want to move the `results.txt` to a server with a GUI for graphing.
+Since the WCBench Vagrant box is headless, you'll want to move the `results.txt` to a system with a GUI for graphing.

 Vagrant hard-links `/home/vagrant/wcbench/` to the directory on your local system that contains WCBench's Vagrantfile.
 Dropping `results.txt` in `/home/vagrant/wcbench/` will therefore move it to your local system for analysis.
 You can also modify the `RESULTS_FILE` variable in `wcbench.sh` to point at `/home/vagrant/wcbench/`, if you'd like to put it there by default.